-Arnold and Newman Canteen have a 2 week rota.
-Arnold Canteen's Kitchen Managers are Mrs Jones and Mrs Flannery, she cooks the best lasagne.
-As well as hot food like chicken dinners, sausage and mash and pasta bake you can order a salad bar and you can also treat yourself to home-made cakes.
-If you are busy at lunch time with extra-curricular clubs you can have s 'grab and go' lunch which is great so you can make the most out of your club time.
+As well as hot food like chicken dinners, sausage and mash and pasta bake, students can order a salad bar and they can also treat themselves to home-made cakes.
 It's a cashless service so you are in control of topping up and checking on the food choices your child makes.